HR Director Guide: Building a Wellness Program That Retains Talent

 Dana Kantara, Cellular Health Expert at Wellness Elite Fitness, works with HR leaders to design customized lab panels that match your workforce demographics.
 For aerospace and energy professionals in the Clear Lake and League City region, fatigue and cognitive performance metrics are typically highest priority.

-Pillar 3: Physician Oversight & Personalization
+Pillar 3: On-Site Medical Practice & Personalization

-A physician-advised program includes:
+A evidence-based program includes:

 - Baseline health assessment (lab work + intake questionnaire)